starlightrobotics/starlight-sensing/DHT11/README.md

 ./your_script.py
 ```
 The script will continuously print the temperature and humidity readings to the console every 3 seconds.

+## Arduino
+* Open the Arduino sketch in the Arduino IDE (available on the official Arduino website).
+* Select the appropriate board and port in the top menu.
+* Click the upload button to send the code to your Arduino.
+* Open the Serial Monitor to view the temperature and humidity readings.

 **License**
 This project is open-source and for educational purposes.
 Feel free to use and modify the code as needed.